-The need to understand earthquake source mechanisms is an essential aspect in fields as diverse as global seismology (Ekström et al., 2005), oil and gas exploration (Gu et al., 2018), hazard mitigation (Pinar et al., 2003) and space exploration (Brinkman et al., 2020).
+The need to understand earthquake source mechanisms is an essential aspect in fields as diverse as global seismology (Ekström et al., 2005), oil and gas exploration (Gu et al., 2018), hazard mitigation (Pinar et al., 2003), and space exploration (Brinkman et al., 2020).
 In its simplest form, an earthquake source can be described, from a physics point of view, by means of a moment tensor (MT) (Aki and Richards, 2002).
 An MT captures displacement, (potential) fault orientation, and the energy released during an earthquake.
 In a regional seismology context, MT inversions can provide insight into seismic afterslip patterns of megathrust earthquakes (e.g., Agurto et al., 2012).
-In case a seismic activity is induced by anthropogenic subsurface operations, characterizing seismic sources may also prove essential (e.g., Sen et al., 2013; Langenbruch et al., 2018).
-With regard to oil and gas exploration, earthquake source mechanisms are often monitored when hydrocarbons are extracted or when fluids are

-1Delft University of Technology, Stevinweg 1, 2628 CN, Delft, The Netherlands injected into the subsurface (e.g., for fracking).
+In the case that seismic activity is induced by anthropogenic subsurface operations, characterizing seismic sources may also prove essential (e.g., Sen et al., 2013; Langenbruch et al., 2018).
+With regard to oil and gas exploration, earthquake source mechanisms are often monitored when hydrocarbons are extracted or when fluids are injected into the subsurface (e.g., for fracking).
 In fact, such monitoring can be used to assess and mitigate the risk of ongoing injection processes activating existing faults (Clarke et al., 2019).